 There are multiple things that you should expect and prepare for before your surgery.
+It is important to note that, each hospital is different so your experience might be slightly different than some of the information below.

 What to do the day before your surgery:

 1- First, make sure you follow ALL instructions given to you by your doctors.
-For example, if your doctor says: "Do not drink after midnight," and it is 12:15 and you're thirsty, do not drink.
+For example, if your doctor says: "Do not drink after midnight," and it is 12:15am and you're thirsty, do not drink.
 This could jeopardize the time your surgery begins and the actual surgery itself.

 2- Try to just relax; there is no need to do anything big.
 Just watch a movie or anything relaxing and get a good night's rest.
 It will make you feel a lot better the next day.